MarkNjunge/nest-boilerplate/README.md

 ## Response Mapping

-Cleaning response objects using can be enabled using the `@CleanResponse(ClassName)` decorator.
+Cleaning response objects using can be enabled using the `@Serialize(ClassName)` decorator.
 It uses [class-transformer](https://www.npmjs.com/package/class-transformer).

 ## Errors & Exception Handling